 The preceding table is a guide to help you match system availability requirements and resource effort level to set up the target system, set up replication, as well as maintain and test the replication over time.
-The table shows that Migrate for Compute Engine is the easiest approach to implement, but the least flexible in terms of system availability.
+The table shows that Migrate to VMs is the easiest approach to implement, but the least flexible in terms of system availability.
 Alternatively, HADR, Q replication, and SQL Replication have a lower impact on system availability in exchange for a higher level of effort to set up and maintain the replication in a parallel model.

 There are two ways to migrate Db2 to Compute Engine:

 - Migrations that involve modifying an existing cluster configuration or topology.

 - Migrations that replicate data into completely new clusters.

 Modifying an existing cluster doesn't require launching a completely new cluster in the cloud and, therefore, can be faster.
 The other way to migrate requires that you deploy a new cluster to Google Cloud, but it has a smaller impact on the existing cluster because the replication is out-of-band.
 This method is also handy if you want to replicate only a part of the database or perform transformations on the data before it lands in the target.